larrychristensen/orcpub/README.md

 and you should see an alert in the browser window.

-To start the back-end server you will need to open a REPL either from the command line:
+Before you start up the back-end server, you will need to [set up Datomic locally](https://docs.datomic.com/on-prem/dev-setup.html).
+You will then need to transact the schema.
+First start a REPL:

 ```
 lein repl
 ```